Vortex lattice in spin-imbalanced unitary Fermi gas: Harmonic oscillator trap

-The detailed analysis of the vortex lattices in terms of the densities, polarization and the superfluid core radii, for two selected population imbalances, is shown in Fig.~\ref{fig:multiplot}.
+The detailed analysis of the vortex lattices in terms of the densities, polarization, and the superfluid core radii, for two selected population imbalances is shown in Fig.~\ref{fig:multiplot}.
 We can distinguish two types of regions that accumulate the spin polarization: vortex cores and, as for the case without rotation, the edge of the cloud.
 This can be understood based on energetic considerations: unpaired particles tend to accumulate in regions where $\Delta\approx 0$ to do not break Cooper pairs in surrounding superfluid.
 The superfluid radii (volume region where $\Delta>0$) are larger here than in the non-rotating case.
-On average the radius increases of $16.5\%$ with the standard deviation of $4.8\%$.
-This enlargement is caused by the centrifugal force.
-For the population imbalances $\delta=80$ and $90\%$ the superfluidity disappears.
+On average, the radius increases by $16.5\%$ with the standard deviation of $4.8\%$.
+This enlargement is caused by centrifugal force.
+For the population imbalances $\delta=80$ and $90\%$, the superfluidity disappears.

-For low population imbalances, vortices tend to organize into triangular lattice in the superfluid core, while perturbations in the ordering emerge mainly close to the boundaries.
-For $\delta=39,50$ and $62\%$ there are density oscillations resulting also in the oscillating polarization.
-They are also correlated with the order parameter fluctuations, as in case of the superfluid-ferromagnet proximity effect.
+For low population imbalances, vortices tend to organize into the triangular lattice in the superfluid core, while perturbations in the ordering emerge mainly close to the boundaries.
+For $\delta=39,50$ and $62\%$, there are density oscillations also resulting in the oscillating polarization.
+They are correlated with the order parameter fluctuations, as in the case of the superfluid-ferromagnet proximity effect.
 Precisely, the oscillations are accompanied with additional jumps of phase by $\pi$, see case $\delta=50\%$ in Fig.~\ref{fig:multiplot}.
-It is an indicator that the FFLO-type phase may coexists with the vortex lattice for high population imbalances and, certainly, smaller than the critical population imbalance~$\delta_c$.
+It indicates that the FFLO-type phase may coexist with the vortex lattice for high population imbalances and, certainly, smaller than the critical population imbalance~$\delta_c$.

 We have not identified any signatures of quantum vortices hosting inside FFLO state, as suggested in~\cite{Inotani2021}.
 Instead, we find emergence of vortices with reversed circulation, predicted in~\cite{2011.13021}.
 To demonstrate this, we consider the current profile $\bm{j}_{\sigma}(\bm{r})$.
 In general the current is dominated by overall rotation of the system with velocity $\bm{v}^{(\Omega)}(\bm{r})=\bm{\Omega}\times \bm{r}$, where $\bm{\Omega}=[0,0,\Omega_z]$ (see also Fig.~\ref{fig:velocities}).
 Thus, to extract current within rotating frame we apply transformation $\bm{j}_{\sigma}^{\prime}=\bm{j}_{\sigma}-n_\sigma \bm{v}^{(\Omega)}$.
 The current $\bm{j}_{\sigma}^{\prime}$ acquires significant values only in vicinity of quantum vortices.
 In Fig.~\ref{fig:rev_currs} we show it for representative vortices for a few selected population imbalances.